View of Santa Marta bay with Sierra Nevada mountains rising dramatically behind the city

 From the Logbook

-From the ship's upper deck, the Sierra Nevada de Santa Marta seemed like a geological impossibility—snow-capped peaks rising directly from tropical jungle to 5,775 meters, the world's highest coastal mountain, close enough that I felt I could sail directly into the clouds.
+From the ship's upper deck, the Sierra Nevada de Santa Marta seemed like a geological impossibility — snow-capped peaks rising directly from tropical jungle to 5,775 meters, the world's highest coastal mountain, close enough that I felt I could sail directly into the clouds.
 The indigenous Kogi people who live in those heights consider themselves the "Elder Brothers" of humanity, guardians of the world's ecological balance.
 Looking at those peaks from sea level, it was easy to believe they might know something the rest of us have forgotten.
+I stood on the bow for twenty minutes, watching the mountains sharpen from purple silhouettes into green ridges threaded with mist, and I remember thinking that no photograph could hold what I was seeing.
+The air was thick and warm, carrying salt and something vegetal — jungle breath, perhaps — and the morning light turned the water a shade of turquoise I had only seen in retouched travel advertisements.
+Except this was real.

-In the Quinta de San Pedro Alejandrino, the hacienda where Simón Bolívar died in 1830, I stood in the small bedroom where South America's great liberator took his final breath at age 47, defeated not by Spanish armies but by tuberculosis and political betrayal.
+In the Quinta de San Pedro Alejandrino, the hacienda where Simon Bolivar died in 1830, I stood in the small bedroom where South America's great liberator took his final breath at age 47, defeated not by Spanish armies but by tuberculosis and political betrayal.
 "I have plowed the sea," he reportedly said at the end.
 The window looks toward the Sierra Nevada.
 I wondered if he found any peace in those eternal mountains.
+The hacienda grounds were quiet, shaded by enormous ceiba trees, and a gardener was sweeping fallen blossoms from the path with slow, deliberate strokes.
+In that stillness my eyes filled with tears I hadn't expected — something shifted in me as I understood that ambition and exhaustion have always walked hand in hand, and that the most consequential lives often end in the smallest rooms.

 The Cruise Port